George Dumbell: Advocacy

 The Dumbell family made their home on North Quay, Douglas.
 By 1825 John Dumbell had re-established himself in business, together with his older son Hugh, whilst George Dumbell pursued a career in the legal profession, being articled to William Roper in 1823.
-Roper is said to of also been a somewhat colourful character, having himself been declared bankrupt in Ireland he subsequently went on to become Vicar General of the Isle of Man in 1824.
+Roper is said to have also been a somewhat colourful character, having himself been declared bankrupt in Ireland he subsequently went on to become Vicar General of the Isle of Man in 1824.

 George Dumbell was called to the bar on 13 October 1826 and soon by a mixture of his acuteness and persevering qualities he gained a leading position in his profession, building a comprehensive legal practice.
 He was said to be particularly competent in criminal cases, being regarded as a highly thorough advocate and during the mid part of the 19th century performed the role of Clerk to the Justices of the Peace.